Bartlesville Radio » News » 16th Annual Shamrock the 'Ville

 Shamrock the 'Ville is a St. Patrick's Day celebration in downtown Bartlesville.
 Festivities include a 5K race, 1 mi.
 Fun Run, prizes and plenty of great costumes.
 All to benefit Mary Martha Outreach, a non-profit organization that provides necessary items to those in need.

-Appearing on COMMUNITY CONNECTION, Misty Whishal said, " Race will run on Saturday, March 8, is as scheduled, rain or shine."
+Appearing on COMMUNITY CONNECTION, Misty Whishall said, " Race will run on Saturday, March 8, is as scheduled, rain or shine."

 The 5K course is certified by USATF and winds through historic downtown Bartlesville.
 The 5K run is a chip-timed race with prizes to the top 3 racers (overall and by age/gender).
 The 1 mi.
 Fun Run is not timed.
 You can also cheer from the couch.